Inside this section

 Approval is also required for shoring and ground anchoring where it supports the City’s roads and footpaths.

-The guidelines for hoardings and scaffolding has been amended and is in draft format while it is currently on exhibition for public feedback.
+The guidelines for hoardings and scaffolding has been amended and is in draft format.
+It was exhibited for public feedback from 18 July until 2 September 2016.
 When designing hoarding and scaffolding proposals in the meantime, the draft guidelines should be used.

 |Temporary structure application – hoardings, scaffolding and other||PDF 91.0 KB||Download|